Wilhelm Ohnesorge

-This article is based on a translation of the corresponding article in the German Wikipedia.

-Wilhelm Ohnesorge (8 June 1872 – 1 February 1962) was a German politician in the Third Reich who sat in the Hitler Cabinet.
+Karl Wilhelm Ohnesorge (8 June 1872 – 1 February 1962) was a German politician in the Third Reich who sat in the Hitler Cabinet.
 From 1937 to 1945, he was the Reichsminister of the Reich Postal Ministry, the German postal service, having succeeded Paul Freiherr von Eltz-Rübenach.
-Along with his ministerial duties, Ohnesorge also significantly delved into research relating to propagation and promotion of the Nazi Party through the radio, and the development of a proposed German atomic bomb.
+Along with his ministerial duties, Ohnesorge also significantly delved into research relating to propagation and promotion of the Nazi Party through the radio, initiatives in German signals intelligence (SIGINT), including the interception of Anglo-American communications via the Research Post of the Reichspost, and the development of a proposed German atomic bomb.

 Life

 Born in Gräfenhainichen, in the Prussian Province of Saxony, Ohnesorge started working for the Imperial Post in 1890.
-He later went on to study physics in Kiel and Berlin, before he became the head of the postal service in the Imperial Headquarters during World War I. After the war, he became involved in right wing politics and joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most active and most influential anti-Semitic organization in the Weimar Republic.
+He later went on to study physics in Kiel and Berlin, before he became the head of the postal service in the imperial headquarters during World War I. After the war, he became involved in right wing politics and joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most active and most influential antisemitic organization in the Weimar Republic.

 Ohnesorge first met Hitler sometime in 1920, and they became good friends.
-Shortly after this, he joined the NSDAP (Party Membership Nr.
-42), founding its first local branch (Ortsgruppe) outside Bavaria, at Dortmund.
-By the year 1929, he had become the president of the Central Office of the Reichspost, Germany's central postal service.
-With the Nazi takeover in 1933 Ohnesorge was named State Secretary, and he de facto supervised the Reichspost, particularly engaging himself for the propagation of the Nazi Party and their goals through the Post.
+Shortly after this, he joined the Nazi Party (membership number 42), founding its first local branch (Ortsgruppe) outside Bavaria, at Dortmund.
+By 1929, he had become the president of the central office of the Reichspost, Germany's central postal service.
+With the Nazi takeover in 1933, Ohnesorge was named State Secretary, and he de facto supervised the Reichspost, particularly engaging himself for the propagation of the Nazi Party and their goals through the Post.
 From 1937, he became the Reichsminister of the Postal Ministry, succeeding Paul Freiherr von Eltz-Rübenach.

 Ohnesorge was also intrigued by the possibility of party propagation through wire signals and radio, and became known as something of a technician for his work in making the latter technically possible.
 He is also known to have contributed heavily to research towards a German atomic bomb, despite his occupation as the minister of the German postal service, which would constantly tax his time.
 He presented many designs and diagrams of his ideas to Hitler himself, with whom he had developed a personal companionship.